Australian Institute of Health and Welfare (2022) National Core Maternity Indicators, AIHW, Australian Government, accessed 29 September 2022.

 PDF | 3.7Mb

-Chart title: Induction of labour for selected women giving birth for the first time, by State/territory of birth and all Australia, 2004 to 2019.
+Induction of labour for selected women giving birth for the first time, by State/territory of birth and all Australia, 2004 to 2020.

 Maternal factors such as wellbeing, cervical assessment, parity and previous mode of delivery, and fetal factors such as gestational age, growth and wellbeing of the fetus need to be considered when deciding whether labour should be induced (McCarthy & Kenny 2013).
-These factors also assist in determining the method of induction, which can be surgical (including artificial rupture of membranes) or medical (including use of prostaglandins and/or oxytocin) (AHMAC 2012; Queensland Health 2017).
+These factors also assist in determining the method of induction, which can be surgical (including artificial rupture of membranes) and/or medical (including use of prostaglandins and/or oxytocin) (RANZCOG 2021; Queensland Health 2017).

 There are numerous indications for induction of labour.
 Prolonged pregnancy is the most common indication, with births after 42 weeks associated with increased risk for the baby and perinatal death (Gulmezoglu et al. 2012).
 It is widely recommended that induction be offered to women at 41–42 weeks of gestation (Gulmezoglu et al. 2012; NICE 2008; Queensland Health 2017).